 Latency is important to all network operators.
 The lower the end-to-end delay the better it is for all types of applications.

-In addition, for latency sensitive applications like Teleprotection, SCADA and simulcast in private markets such as public safety, utilities and the federal government will greatly benefit from lower latency network performance.
-For other customers, lower latency is critical for synchronization and HD video transport.Read More
+In addition, latency-sensitive applications like Teleprotection, SCADA, and simulcast in private markets such as public safety, utilities, and the federal government will greatly benefit from low latency network performance.
+For other customers, low latency is critical for synchronization and HD video transport.Read More

 Germany is well-known for its autobahn highway system, where there are no official speed limits.
 Now there is a new high-speed network that traverses Western Europe from Frankfurt in Germany to London in the UK.